Particle-kun/BAR-Widgets/README.md

 Example keybinds:  ```bind [key] camset 90 0```      You can have as many as you like!
                    ```bind [key] resetcamera```

 A value of 0 pitch (X) rotates the camera to be paralell with the ground.
-A value of 90 will make you look straight down.
-Default pitch is 63.381* degrees.<br> *See file for technical details<br>
+A value of 90 will make you look straight down.<br> Default pitch is 63.381* degrees.<br> *See file for technical details<br>
 A value of 0 yaw (Y) results in the camera looking "north" / towards the top of the minimap.
 A value of 180 or -180 will result in looking south / toawrsd the bottom.